benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/media/uapi/dvb/fe_property_parameters.rst

 DTV_TRANSMISSION_MODE
 =====================

+Used only on OFTM-based standards, e. g.
+DVB-T/T2, ISDB-T, DTMB.

 Specifies the FFT size (with corresponds to the approximate number of carriers) used by the standard.
-This is used only on OFTM-based standards,
-e. g.
-DVB-T/T2, ISDB-T, DTMB.

 The acceptable values are defined by :c:type:`fe_transmit_mode`.